droberts2013/xlr-flowdock-plugin/README.md

 # Overview #

-The XL Release Flowdock plugin is a XL Release plugin that adds capability for sending message to a flowdock inbox.
+The XL Release Flowdock plugin is a XL Release plugin that adds capability for sending message to a Flowdock inbox.

 # Requirements #